chrislattman/blogging-project/docs/docker/README.md

 Kubernetes is a container orchestration tool which manages a cluster of servers each running Docker.

+Podman is a related tool that doesn't rely on a constantly running background daemon with root privileges, unlike Docker.
+Podman commands are compatible with Docker commands.

+Docker and Podman containers are made possible by Linux namespaces, cgroups (control groups), and seccomp (secure computing).

+- namespaces "tricks" a container process into thinking it's the only process running on the entire PC
+- cgroups limits how many resources (CPUs, memory) a container can use
+- seccomp filters what syscalls (e.g. reboot, sys_chroot, swapon, clock_settime) a container can use

 ## Table of Contents

 - [Getting started](#getting-started)